ossuminc/riddl/doc/src/hugo/content/guides/authors/riddlcExamples.md

         sbt:riddlc> run from /path/to/config/file/for/your/project
         ```

-Generally, if you have a need to be on the cutting edge of riddl features and functions you will want to use the SBT option.
-Otherwise, it would be best to install riddl by using the installer for your operating system.
+Generally, if you have a need to be on the cutting edge of riddl features and
+functions you will want to use the SBT option.
+Otherwise, it would be best to
+install riddl by using the installer for your operating system.

-The process I use when creating a RIDDL specification can be summarized as follows: Initialize, Establish, Evolve, Refine
+The process I use when creating a RIDDL specification can be summarized as
+follows: Initialize, Establish, Evolve, Refine

 ## Initialize
 In the initialize phase I am setting up my work environment.
-I establish a git repo for the project, I create my main RIDDL file there, and I create a config file that I will use through the rest of the process.
+I establish a git
+repo for the project, I create my main RIDDL file there, and I create a config
+file that I will use through the rest of the process.

 ### riddlc config file
-riddlc can take a config file as an argument that will save you _a lot_ of typing.
+riddlc can take a config file as an argument that will save you _a lot_ of
+typing.
 Here is how you provide a config file to riddlc:
 ```
 riddlc from /path/to/config/file/for/your/project
 ```

-The next page in this tutorial ([riddlc Config File](../riddlcconfigfile)) will provide you with an example of what this config file looks like so you can create your own.

 ### from command
-Once you have a config file in place you can execute riddlc by providing the path to this config file as an argument to the from command.
+Once you have a config file in place you can execute riddlc by providing the
+path to this config file as an argument to the from command.
 This greatly simplifies the typing needed to get just what you want.

 TODO: When using an installed version of RIDDL, can you provide a relative path to the config file?